 This web page shows only a small excerpt of our Clarill research.
 Another 124 words (9 lines of text) covering the years 1187, 1276, 1260, 1256, 1293, 1510, 1600, 1414, 1430, 1469, 1410 and 1422 are included under the topic Early Clarill History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Clarel, Clarrel, Clarrell, Claryll, Claryl, Clarall, Clarril, Clearill, Clearell, Clarill, Claril, Clerill and many more.

 Distinguished members of the family include Thomas Clarell, High Sheriff of Lincolnshire in 1414; and Thomas Clarell, Vicar of Leeds from 1430 to 1469, and founder of the Clarell Chantry descended from the major Norman landholding family.
 His daughter Margaret Clarell married Sir John Fitzwilliam of Sprotborough in 1410...
-Another 48 words (3 lines of text) are included under the topic Early Clarill Notables in all our PDF Extended History products and printed products wherever possible.